marcmajcher/alexa-perilous-wilds/README.md

 # alexa-perilous-wilds

-Alexa skill to get random locations, monsters, and so on from Perilous Wilds.
+Alexa skill to get random places, monsters, and so on from Perilous Wilds.

 (Starting with template from https://github.com/alexa/skill-sample-nodejs-fact) (https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/overviews/steps-to-build-a-custom-skill)